noah-yared/chess-engine/README.md

 # Configure build for release mode
 cmake -DCMAKE_BUILD_TYPE=Release ..

-# Build the engine
+# Build the engine (use '-j8' to run 8 jobs in parallel; adjust or modify it based on your machine's cpu count)
-make
+make -j8
 ```

 ## Usage